 Seattle’s recent controversial decision to fine residents who put too much food in their garbage bins got me thinking about a recycling law in California that I believe needs to be repealed: the bottle redemption law.

 Frankly, I consider it to be a complete waste of my money.

-Now before you write in to tell me how ashamed I should be, and what a terrible steward of the earth I am, you should know that despite my aversion to my state’s bottle redemption law, I still dutifully recycle.
+Now before you write in to tell me how ashamed I should be — not to mention what a terrible steward of the earth I am — you should know that I still dutifully recycle.

 Have Bottle Redemption Laws Outlived Their Usefulness?